 Ability to Keep Residents Mobile

-This tells you the percent of residents who were able to retain mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This is the percentage of residents who remained mobile levels over time.
+Retaining mobility is usually a good sign for residents' health.

 Short-term Care: Rehospitalizations

-In Heritage Hall Tazewell, 23.38 Percentage of Residents Rehospitalized
+In Heritage Hall Tazewell, 25.55% of Residents Rehospitalized

 Short-term Care: ER Visits